Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Mathematical Models

 With an arbitrary initial condition $x_0 \in \mathbb{R}^n$, the \gls{ev} model in \eqref{eq:ego} generates a deterministic output trajectory $\yseq:=y_0y_1y_2\cdots$.
-In the meantime, with the influence of the random variable $\eta$, the \gls{ov} model in \eqref{eq:linear_dy_compact} generates a stochastic output trajectory $\wseq:=\bar{w}_0\bar{w}_1\bar{w}_2\cdots$.
+In the meantime, with the influence of the random variable $\eta$, the \gls{ov} model in \eqref{eq:linear_dy_compact} generates a stochastic output trajectory $\wseq:=w_0 w_1 w_2\cdots$.
 Due to the complex distribution of $\eta$, the trajectories $\wseq$ may follow a complex multi-modal join distribution, as illustrated in Fig.~\ref{fig:intersection}.
 Quantifying such complex uncertainty poses a challenge to solving the intention-aware control problem.
 Fortunately, such uncertainty has an \textit{epistemic} nature since the distribution of $\eta$ is time-invariant and can be learned with sufficient data~\cite{der2009aleatory}.
 On the contrary is \textit{aleatory} uncertainty that can never be precisely characterized by a time-invariant probabilistic distribution, such as random noise~\cite{mckeand2021stochastic}.
 Epistemic uncertainty can be precisely and tractably characterized using stochastic expansion methods like \gls{pce}~\cite{eldred2011design}.
 In this sense, \gls{pce} shows great potential in solving the intention-aware control problem that requires precise quantification of epistemic uncertainty.
+To simplify the situation and focus on its control aspect, we assume that the distribution of $\eta$ is known and is not affected by historical observations.
+This means that the \gls{ev} knows the stochastic characteristics of the dynamics and intentions of all \glspl{ov}, even though it is unaware of their exact values.
+We will address how the solution can be extended to incorporate historical observations in Sec.~\ref{sec:disc}.